DaleOnRails/CA-Assignment-MH-kit/README.md

 end
 ```

-I thought if i added a line of code below each feature variable in the case statement (below), that says "create a new instance of the menu class after the user has selected this option" it could fix the issue and output the menu again.
+I thought if i added a line of code below each features method in the case statement (below), that says "create a new instance of the menu class after the user has selected this option" it could fix the issue and output the menu again.

 ```ruby